TheOdinProject/curriculum/web_development_101/introduction_to_web_development.md

 Now that you know about the different types of web developers, let's cover what we mentioned earlier about the different types of clients/employers you may work with.

-There are large tech companies like Google, Facebook, Amazon, etc. They have very high hiring requirements but they offer excellent pay, benefits, and opportunities.
+There are large tech companies, like Google, Facebook, Amazon, etc. They have very high hiring requirements, but they offer excellent pay, benefits, and opportunities.

-There are startups that are a bit like the wild west, for a junior developer it can feel like a trial by fire due to the pace of development.
-They often offer slightly lower salaries, longer hours, but equity upside and highly unique environments.
+There are startups, which are a bit like the wild west.
+For a junior developer, it can feel like a trial by fire because of the pace of development.
+They often offer slightly lower salaries and require longer hours, but also equity upside and highly unique environments.

 As a freelancer, you could command a strong hourly wage and the freedom to schedule and design your own products.
-However, you would be responsible for getting your own work (which is less coding time), managing billing from clients (who can be difficult), and being solely responsible.
+However, you would be responsible for getting your own work (which means less coding time), managing billing from clients (who can be difficult), and being solely responsible.
 Strong people skills are necessary.

-As a consultant for a web consultancy, you would give up some of your wage potential versus freelancing but be able to focus more on the code and less on the hustle.
+As a consultant for a web consultancy, you would give up some of your freelancing wage potential, but be able to focus more on the code and less on the hustle.
 They also provide a good work/life balance and pay.
 There are also older big companies who still need web developers.
-They will also offer a good work/life balance, pay, and benefits, but often move slower than a company who is highly focused on tech.
+They will also offer a good work/life balance, pay, and benefits, but often move slower than a company that is highly focused on tech.

 ### Tools of the Trade